30 Fun & Free Things to do in Austin

 The cheapest way to get around Austin is by foot.

-The streets are organized in blocks so it is pretty easy to get around.
+The streets are organized in blocks, so getting around is pretty easy.

 You’ll find e-bikes and scooters all over the city.